jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 ![final_test](https://raw.githubusercontent.com/ucla-labx/distbelief/master/docs/test_time.png){: .center}

 So it turns out GPUs are fast, but we're faster than single node CPU training though by roughly an hour!
-What's more than that - we're faster than a 2-node distributed approach, which bodes well for the scalability of our system.
-This is great as initially we were very concerned about the communication overhead.
+What's more than that &ndash; we're faster than a 2-node distributed approach, which bodes well for the scalability of our system.
+This is great, as initially we were very concerned about the communication overhead.
 It seems like this wasn't too big of a problem thankfully, which was slightly unexpected as we're using TCP to send the tensors back and forth.

 ## Conclusion and Future Improvements